lengvangz/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/README.md

  | 1        |

-- 1 pizzas was delivered that had both exclusions and extras
+- 1 pizzas was delivered that had both exclusions and extras.

 ***